-As a small business owner myself, I understand the importance of protecting and creating jobs to strengthen our economy.
+As a small business owner, I understand the importance of protecting and creating jobs to strengthen our economy.

-As someone who has spent over 30 years (20 years in a classroom and 10 years in higher education administration) dedicating her life to improving education in Louisiana, I have made improving education in Louisiana, especially in Terrebonne Parish, my life-long mission and intend to continue to do what I can to ensure that all children have an education that prepares them for the challenges of the future, whether finding a career, earning a college degree, or just living a higher quality of life.
+As someone who has spent over 30 years (20 years in a classroom and 10 years in higher education administration) dedicating her life to improving education in Louisiana, I have made improving education in Louisiana my life-long mission and intend to continue to do what I can to ensure that all children have an education that prepares them for the challenges of the future, whether it is finding a career, earning a college degree, or just living a higher quality of life.

-- Simplify the MFP and allow more funds to go to local school boards to properly fund public education.
+- I will work with BESE to simplify the MFP and allow more funds to go to local school boards to properly provide the personnel, facilities, and supplies neccessary for a quality education.

 - I want to stop the punitive evaluation and other legislation that disrepects teachers and other educational professionals.

 I love Louisiana and the Bayou Region!
 I want my children and my grand children to be able to enjoy the bayous and waterways as much as I did growing up.

 - I want to ensure that access to Louisiana's tidally-influenced waters should be open for all members of the public.